 - Halcón Resources Corporation, in its $600 million asset-based senior secured debtor-in-possession facility to provide liquidity during its bankruptcy proceedings and to pay off its pre-petition RBL facility and in its $600 million asset-based senior secured exit facility to finance its emergence from chapter 11 bankruptcy proceedings.

-- Altas Partners and Caisse de dépôt et placement du Québec in secured credit facilities to finance a portion of their acquisition of Capital Vision Services, L.P.
+- Altas Partners and Caisse de dépôt et placement du Québec (CDPQ) in secured credit facilities to finance a portion of their acquisition of Capital Vision Services, L.P.

 - The Jordan Company in $283 million first and second lien credit facilities to finance its acquisition of Capstone Logistics.